siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/epsilon.rst

 -----------

-The **EpsilonWorkChain** is a simple extension of the **SietaBaseWorkChain** that introduces a post-processing step to obtain the low frequency dielectric constant from the epsilon_2(omega) data.
+The **EpsilonWorkChain** is a simple extension of the **SietaBaseWorkChain** that introduces a post-processing step to obtain the electronic contribution to the static dielectric constant from the epsilon_2(omega) data.
 For developers, this workchain can be taken as an example to understand how easy is to include simple post-processes on top of the **SietaBaseWorkChain**.